FirespriteLtd/website/site/content/careers/_index.md

   about:
     - body: >-
-        We're a friendly bunch of developers from all experience levels and backgrounds representing countries around the world.
-We all share a collective passion for video games and the pursuit of pulling together to co-create and collaborate on exciting and challenging projects together!
+        We're a friendly bunch of developers from all experience levels and backgrounds representing a coalition of people from countries around the world.
+We are united in our passion for video games and the pursuit of pulling together to co-create and collaborate on exciting and challenging projects.
       image:
         alt: Who we are
         src: /images/uploads/whoweare-optimised.jpg